mozerpol/NotesFromLearning/q_and_a/README.md

 4. Use FPGA synthesis tools to convert the design into a configuration file.

 ### 17. How do you handle timing constraints (pol. radzić sobie z ograniczeniami czasowymi) in FPGA designs? <a name="117"></a> [UP↑](#tof)
-General steps involved:
-- Determine the timing requirements for your design, including maximum and minimum clock frequencies, setup and hold times for input and output signals, and any other specific timing constraints.
+1. Determine the timing requirements for the design, including maximum and minimum clock frequencies, setup and hold times for input and output signals.
-- Run static timing analysis tools provided by the FPGA development environment to verify if the design meets the timing requirements
+2. Run static timing analysis tools provided by the FPGA development environment.
-- Make design modifications to improve timing performance.
+3. Make design modifications to improve timing performance (like pipelining).
-For example this can include techniques such as pipelining.
-- Use timing analysis tools provided by the FPGA development environment to analyze the design and identify critical paths.
-These are the paths that have the highest impact on meeting timing requirements.
+4. Identify critical paths.

-**Setup time** is the amount of time required for the input to a Flip-Flop to be stable before a clock edge. **Hold time** is the minimum amount of time required for the input to a Flip-Flop to be stable after a clock edge.
+**Setup time** is the amount of time required for the input to a Flip-Flop to be stable before a clock edge. <br/>
+**Hold time** is the minimum amount of time required for the input to a Flip-Flop to be stable after a clock edge.

 |![time](https://github.com/mozerpol/NotesFromLearning/assets/43972902/b00822fd-6f71-4a13-9119-0b39d0f81e85)|
 |:--:|